brendatreto/stock-analysis/README.md

 The results were satisfactory, but as it is often said, there is always room for improvement, and this is where this project comes in handy.
 Refactoring this code could help it run faster and accomplish the same tasks in a more efficient manner.

 ### Background
 During the last couple of weeks, we were building a VBA script to run through the dataset.
-In the process, we were learning about loops, conditionals, variables, formatting and other VBA features.
+In the process, we were learning about loops, conditionals, variables, formatting, and other VBA features.
 However, although the code we wrote to analyze the stocks was working, it was not at its best.
-For instance the elapsed time to run the analysis was around 1.4 seconds
+For instance, the elapsed time to run the analysis was around 1.4 seconds

 ![2017_runtime](https://user-images.githubusercontent.com/22451540/149431742-09074fe5-363f-40dc-8997-ab25e859dc49.png)